 The truth about hot bath weight loss

 Whenever there’s a sweeping statement made, such as does a hot tub burn calories, it’s important to turn to science for a backed-up answer.
-And the good news is, when it comes to the hot tub diet, there is actually scientific evidence to support it.
+And the good news is, when it comes to the hot tub diet and hot tub weight loss, there is actually scientific evidence to support it.

 How does a hot tub burn calories?